JACマガジン

 • I was undecided about how to communicate and teach my future work, so I was able to hear very useful information on that point.

-In addition to the course on coexistence with Vietnamese people, we will also be holding courses on Indonesia, the Philippines, Myanmar, Nepal, and Thailand!
+In addition to the Vietnamese symbiosis course, we will also hold lectures on Indonesia, the Philippines, Myanmar, Nepal and Thailand!

-We will continue to hold useful seminars to meet your needs!
+We will continue to hold useful seminars according to your needs!

-*This article was written based on information from October 2023.
+*This article is based on information as of October 2023.

 I wrote the article!